 Between 2000 and 2020, ExxonMobil has committed more than $170 million in grants to the cause.
 Our support has allowed our partners to:

-- Train more than 780,000 health care workers and counselors to help prevent, diagnose and treat malaria
+- Train over 1 million health care workers and counselors to help prevent, diagnose and treat malaria

 - Provide technical assistance that leveraged $791 million in grants to Angola and Nigeria from the Global Fund — of which $218 million was dedicated specifically for malaria projects